-- It typically rains 12 to 40 inches per year in these areas, mostly in during the cold winter months, but some in the Fall and Spring as well.
+- It typically rains 12 to 40 inches annually in these areas, mostly during the cold winter but sometimes in the Fall and Spring.

-- You’ll find all four seasons in the biome, even though they are not marked by as significant temperatures swings as are found in some regions.
+- You’ll find all four seasons in the biome, even though they are not marked by as significant temperature swings as in some regions.

 - People choose Biome areas because of their grandeur and beauty, unaware that they are affecting anything at all.
 This is just one area in California that has seen interference due to human contact.

-- Also a huge threat is the pollution in these areas.
+- Also, a huge threat is pollution in these areas.
 California is one of the worst places for air pollution.
-Pollution occurs in many different ways, including the growth of the industrial pollution, emissions from vehicles, and more.
+Pollution occurs in many ways, including the growth of industrial pollution, vehicle emissions, etc.

 - Hunting is a final cause of trouble in the biome areas.
 When animals are hunted, it definitely causes strain on the population of this particular type of species.
 Animal shortage hurts in many ways.